Person with white gloves holding out old letters

 Regine Olsen's letters

 The world-famous Danish philosopher Søren Kierkegaard was engaged to Regine Olsen in 1840-41.
 The letters from him to her are preserved in Kierkegaard's archive, but she probably destroyed the letters from her herself after Kierkegaard's death.
-The Royal Danish Library has now received 100 letters that Regine Olsen, who had become an ambassador's wife bearing the surname Schlegel, wrote to her sister from Sct.
+Royal Danish Library has now received 100 letters that Regine Olsen, who had become an ambassador's wife bearing the surname Schlegel, wrote to her sister from Sct.
 Croix in the years 1855-1860.

 The letters have until now been in the family's possession and only became known to the public when they were included in Joakim Garff's book Regine's riddle.
 The story of Kierkegaard's fiancee and Schlegel's wife (2013).
 These letters will be of interest to many studies, including linguistic history, gender politics, graphology and colonial history.